SPHINX: Structural Prediction using Hypergraph Inference Network: Introduction

 \section{Introduction}

-Graph data is universally recognized as the standard representation for relational data.
-However, their capabilities are restricted to only modelling pairwise connections.
-Emerging research shows that real-world applications including neuroscience~\citep{Crossley2014TheHO,brain_ho}, chemistry~\citep{jost2018hypergraph_chemistry}, biology~\citep{ramon_hypergraph}, often exhibit group interactions, involving more that two elements.
+Graphs are universally recognized as the standard representation for relational data.
+However, their capabilities are restricted to modelling pairwise connections.
+Emerging research shows that real-world applications including neuroscience~\citep{brain_ho}, chemistry~\citep{jost2018hypergraph_chemistry}, biology~\citep{ramon_hypergraph}, often exhibit group interactions, involving more than two elements.
 This leads to the development of a new field dedicated to representing higher-order relations, in the form of hypergraphs.
 However, while graph datasets are widespread in the machine learning community~\citep{Leskovec2005GraphsOT,NEURIPS2020_fb60d411}, the availability of hypergraph datasets is much more limited.
 Recent work~\cite{wang2024from} highlights two potential causes for the lack of higher-order data.
-On one hand, current technology used for collecting information are mostly designed or optimised to detect pairwise interactions.
-Furthermore, even in the exceptional cases when the data is gathered in a higher-order format, the published version is often released in a reduced, pairwise form.
+On one hand, current technology used for collecting information is mostly designed or optimised to detect pairwise interactions.
+Furthermore, even in the exceptional case when the data is gathered in a higher-order format, the published version is often released in a reduced, pairwise form.